AMalekB-Research/Stock-Investment-Calculator/README.md

 leading me down a rabbit hole into financial logic to a real-world problem I care about.
 Using the data to calculate Compound Annual Growth Rate (CAGR) to predict year-by-year returns.

+The project allowed me to explore the complete journey from problem → concept → interface → working product.

+> **Important:** This is an educational and exploratory project.
+It is not intended to provide financial advice or predict future investment returns.

 ## The Problem